 While in work

-It’s good to continue to give staff opportunities to talk about their hearing loss throughout their working life.
+Continue to give staff opportunities to talk about their hearing loss throughout their working life.
 This is particularly relevant for those who develop hearing loss later in their career.